PoliticalGraveyard.com

 Heap, Elizabeth — of Ramsey, Bergen County, N.J.
 Democrat.
 Alternate delegate to Democratic National Convention from New Jersey, 2004.
 Female.
 Still living as of 2004.

-Heap, G. Harris — U.S. Consul in Tunis, 1874; U.S. Consul General in Constantinople, 1884.
+Heap, Gwynne Harris — also known as G. Harris Heap — U.S. Consul in Belfast, 1866-67; Tunis, as of 1874; U.S. Consul General in Constantinople, as of 1879-84.
 Burial location unknown.

-Heap, Harris See G. Harris Heap
+Heap, Harris See Gwynne Harris Heap

 Heap, Lionel — of Grand Haven, Ottawa County, Mich.
 Democrat.
-Member of Michigan Democratic State Central Committee, 1917; mayor of Grand Haven, Mich., 1934-35; defeated, 1935; candidate in primary for U.S. Representative from Michigan 5th District, 1936.
+Member of Michigan Democratic State Central Committee, 1917; mayor of Grand Haven, Mich., 1934-35; defeated, 1935; candidate for U.S. Representative from Michigan 5th District, 1936.
 Burial location unknown.

-HEAPS (Soundex H120) — See also HEAP, HOPS, LEAP, LEAPHART, REAP, SHEAP.
+HEAPS (Soundex H120) — See also HEAP, HIPPS, SHEAP, SHEAPHEARD.

 Heaps, William J. — of Maryland.
 Republican.
 Candidate for U.S. Representative from Maryland 2nd District, 1914.
 Burial location unknown.

-Heard, Augustine (1827-1905) — of Massachusetts; Washington, D.C.
+Heard, Augustine (1827-1905) — of Boston, Suffolk County, Mass.; Washington, D.C.
 Born in Ipswich, Essex County, Mass., December 7, 1827.
 Merchant; U.S. Minister to Korea, 1890-93.
-Died in 1905 (age about 77 years).
-Burial location unknown.
+Died on board the steamship Konig Albert, in the North Atlantic Ocean, en route from Naples to New York, December 14, 1905 (age 78 years, 7 days).
+Interment at Highland Cemetery, Ipswich, Mass.

-Heard, Barnard Carroll (b.
-1787) — of Elbert County, Ga.
-Born March 12, 1787.
-Son of Stephen Heard and Elizabeth (Darden) Heard (1765-1848).
+Heard, Barnard Carroll (1787-1827) — of Elbert County, Ga.
+Born in Elberton, Elbert County, Ga., March 12, 1787.
 Member of Georgia state house of representatives, 1822-23.
+Died in Elberton, Elbert County, Ga., January 22, 1827 (age 39 years, 316 days).
 Burial location unknown.

 Heard, Bill III — of Union City, Fulton County, Ga.
 Republican.
 Alternate delegate to Republican National Convention from Georgia, 2008.
 Still living as of 2008.